A heat pump can slash your heating bill by 1/3 to 2/3 and heat your home without fossil fuels.

 How much money will I save?

-Most people report saving one-third to one-half.
+Most people report saving one-third to two-thirds on their average heating bill.
 With a ground-source heat pump, some people pay a total of $100/month for electricity and heat.
-In Seward, “Baker saysthe taxpayer-owned SeaLife Center turned off its two oil-fired boilers in 2012 and began to realize savings of $10,000 a month in fuel, or $120,000 a year.
+In Seward, “Baker says the taxpayer-owned SeaLife Center turned off its two oil-fired boilers in 2012 and began to realize savings of $10,000 a month in fuel, or $120,000 a year.
 This will pay back the original investment in a little under nine years.”

 Are there other heat pumps in Juneau?